-The design of buildings as it relates to human experience with increased complexity of program and form.
+The design of buildings as it relates to landscape and to human experience with increased complexity of program and form.
 Prerequisites: ARCH247, admission to the Professional Degree Track.
 Fall

 Analytical Summer Abroad

 A course focusing upon study, analysis, and documentation of buildings, spaces, and/or gardens in another country.
 Venues may change from year to year.
 Prerequisite: ARCH318.
 Summer